 Honors the life and accomplishments of John Iliff, early adopter and champion of technology in public libraries, and recognizes the contributions of a library worker, librarian, or library that has used technology and innovative thinking as a tool to improve services to public library users.
 The award provides a $1,000 honorarium, a plaque and a bouquet of roses for the workplace.
-Sponsored by Innovative.
+Sponsored in 2018 by Innovative.

 Romance Writers of America Library Grant

 Wallkill (NY) Public Library

 Lisa Palmer, Library Manager

 Designed to provide a public library the opportunity to build or expand its romance fiction collection and/or host romance fiction programming.
 The grant consists of $4,500 to be used toward the purchase of books in print and/or audio format, author honorariums and travel expenses, and other applicable program expenses.
 Sponsored by the Romance Writers of America.

 The Singer Group Helping Communities Come Together Award